 Everyone who does their best work for the common good of our country is serving in our army right now.
 So the army consists of 42 million Ukrainians!
 Indeed, first and foremost, we celebrate our heroic defenders at the front.
 Still, by writing code and baking bread, restoring electricity and communication, housing refugees, driving a trolley bus or a gasoline truck, taking care of children and healing people, cultivating the garden, or sewing clothes and uniforms, it is also our reliable home front with its seemingly simple and familiar but indispensable mundane work that keeps Ukraine on the winning side.

-The butterfly effect, Ukrainian style, occurs when an old age pension for the parents of a soldier in the Ukrainian Armed Forces from Kyiv is paid from the taxes paid by an IT-guy from Dnipro; when Ternopil medics bring wounded soldiers back into service; bread baked in the Poltava region goes to Chernihiv, which has suffered from the siege; and camouflage nets woven at Transcarpathia cover our equipment in the Kherson region.
+The butterfly effect, Ukrainian style, occurs when an old age pension for the parents of a soldier in the Ukrainian Armed Forces from Kyiv is paid from the taxes paid by an IT-guy from Dnipro, Ukraine; when Ternopil medics bring wounded soldiers back into service; bread baked in the Poltava region, Ukraine, goes to Chernihiv, Ukraine, which has suffered from the siege; and camouflage nets woven at Transcarpathia cover our equipment in the Kherson region, Ukraine.
 We are all closely connected, and we are all in the same boat now.
 Our course remains unchanged: to Victory!

 I am a part of something bigger